 Service Ducts are essentially a secret passageway between two parts of the building.
 You can spend an action to move between the two Service Ducts, if both are revealed.
 This is very handy if they’re on separate floors, and very irritating if they’re adjacent to each other (unless there’s a wall in the way).

 Secret Doors are also fun!
 A Secret Door tile can always be moved into by a player, even if a wall is in the way.
 Note that you cannot exit a Secret Door through a wall, but you can enter one.
 Again, very situationally handy.
 If it’s surrounded by walls, great!
 If it’s not, well, sucks to suck.

 Camera (Beginner: 3, Standard: 4)

 Cameras aren’t great.
 Basically, they’re rooms with hidden cameras in them.
-If a guard is ever on a Camera tile anywhere in the building (even different floors!) and you happen to run across a Camera tile, it triggers an alarm on the Camera you ran across (more on alarms later).
-Note that this also happens if a guard moves across a Camera tile while on patrol — the alarm is still triggered.
+If a guard is ever on a Camera tile anywhere in the building (even different floors!) and you happen to run across a Camera tile, it sets off an alarm on the Camera you ran across (more on alarms later).
+Note that this also happens if a guard moves across a Camera tile while on patrol — the alarm is still set off.

 Laser (Beginner: 2, Standard: 3)

 Laser rooms are cool.
 If you try to enter one, however, you need to have a bit of finesse.
 As you might imagine, this takes some extra time to plan out.
 If you try to move into a Laser room, you must spend two actions, rather than one.
 If you don’t or can’t, you trigger an alarm on that tile.

 Motion rooms aren’t too difficult; you just need to be very, very still or you’ll trigger the motion-sensing alarm.
 If you enter a Motion room, you must stop moving (you can still peek at other rooms!) or you’ll trigger the alarm.